checkers-dev/checkers/docs/index.md

 By _extendable_, we mean that we want to make it easy to define **your own** best practices.
 This makes it possible to validate that your team's dbt projects follow the standards you decide, without needing to completely refactor your project to a new system.
 We also provide numerous "out of the box" checks that are aligned with dbt lab's recommendations, so that you don't need to re-invent the wheel either.

+We also want checkers to be _incrementally adoptable_.
+This allows you to start adding requirements to some parts of your dbt project, while only warning about issues in other parts.
+For example, you might require that all tables in the "core" contain documentation, but tables in the data marts do not.

 Checkers is easy to integrate with any CI system, so that changes to your project which introduce new issues are automatically flagged, and potentially blocked.
 It's simple to use `checkers` with pre-commit, GitHub actions, or any other CI system you're using.

 ## Installation